Lieutenant Colonel William McKenzie, MC, OBE - letters - 1915 - Part 4

 We'll be there, there, there,

-You will find Australia here,
+You will find Australia there,

-where the Couee's are ringing
+where the Couee's ever ringing

-and the happy folks keep singing
+and the happy folks keep singing.

 It is lovely to be there,